Code-Institute-Submissions/CI_MS3/README.md

 * Checked that all brand-logo, navigation links, social links, category links and callout signup button lead where they're supposed to.
 * Checked that users who are not logged in see Home, Recipes, Log In and Sign Up links in navigation.
 * Checked that logged in users see Home, Recipes, Profile, New Recipe and Log Out links in navigation.
-* Checked that Recipes dropdown works, and that on smaller screens the sidenav works and the links lead to the correct page.
+* Checked that Recipes dropdown works, and that on smaller screens the sidenav works and the links lead to the correct pages.

 Sign up page